hdShang/arxiv-daily/docs/cs-CV/2025-06-26/papers/250621357v1-copa-sg-dense-scene-graphs-with-parametric-and-proto-relations.md

 ---
 layout: default
-title: CoPa-SG: Dense Scene Graphs with Parametric and Proto-Relations
+title: "CoPa-SG: Dense Scene Graphs with Parametric and Proto-Relations"
 ---

 # CoPa-SG: Dense Scene Graphs with Parametric and Proto-Relations